All About Aurora Postage Stamp Trains

 Not to mention that these cars have been re-released countless times over the years, and unless you pay strict attention to specific little details such as the color of the wheels or the shape of the bolster pins, it may be a later-vintage car in that Postage Stamp box you just bought.
 Then there's the fact that nearly all of the cars for sale today are used, presenting the chance they've been repaired or altered in some way—say, upgraded with new(er) trucks and couplers.
 And some especially dirty cars have been described as "weathered!"

 Due to the long production history and broad distribution of these cars, there will be those that match all of the criteria, yet aren't truly "genuine."
 There's no practical way to determine this, nor is it really worth the effort.
 In the grand scheme of things, it doesn't matter, because these days the cars are a dime a dozen.
 Indeed, the boxes may be of more value to some collectors (like myself) than their contents.

 What To Look For

 At the very least, genuine Postage Stamp freight cars will:

 Trucks provide some of the best indicators of a car's authenticity, and there are two vintages.
 First-generation cars will have:

-The wheels on later trucks have black plastic insulators that are flush with the wheel backs (2).
+The wheels on second generation trucks have larger-diameter black plastic insulators that are flush with the wheel backs (2).
 Also, the car below is used; compare the discoloration of the parts with those of the 100% mint car above.

 Effects of Age

 As these cars age, the plastic shrinks slightly.
 Consequently, wheels may come loose from their insulators; the top right wheel in the first photo above has done this.
 Bolster pins will also tend to come loose, and trucks will drop off—this can often be seen in train sets that are still factory-sealed.
 Wheels will get darker and duller or sometimes aqua-green, and the coupler retaining clip may become slightly rusty.
 Black plastic will loose its faint sheen and turn a dull, mottled medium to dark grey.